arduino/ArduinoCore-samd/COMMANDS.md

 Here is a list of available commands on nodes with ENABLE_SERIAL defined (see libraries/FemtoCore/FemtoCore.h)

+By default, coins are loaded with FemtoCore.
+You can plug in your dongle (node 0x01), and then coin (node 0x02), and open up the Arduino Serial monitor for the dongle.
+Try sending `:TEST_HSV` to test color hues.

 ## How to run commands
 Commands issued as-is will run on the node where the command was issued (likely via SerialUSB port).